Deakin University

 - Course Type: Master's

-Broaden your knowledge and skills to design and develop cutting-edge software solutions that harness the latest advances in AI.
+Expand your knowledge and skills to create innovative software solutions that utilize the latest advancements in AI.

 Course overview

-The Master of Applied Artificial Intelligence (Professional) extends the Master of Applied Artificial Intelligence by providing you with the opportunity to undertake industry-based learning or engage in an in-depth research project under the supervision of our internationally recognised research staff.
+The Master of Applied Artificial Intelligence (Professional) extends the Master of Applied Artificial Intelligence by allowing you to undertake industry-based learning or engage in an in-depth research project under the supervision of our internationally recognised research staff.

 Key facts